Jan Palach Private High School ltd. (GJP)Founder: Michal Musil

 Secretarial Assistant: Lenka Musilová

 Jan Palach grammar school ltd.(GJP) was founded in 1991 and soon became one of the first private schools in the country to be officially recognized by the Ministry of Education.

 Our teaching plan is in accordance with the framework educational programme valid for all four-year grammar schools and serves as GJP"s educational programme.
 Students are trained in science, humanities and visual arts.
 Based on the Education Act no. 561/2004, we have adapted the number of lessons of each subject to best enable the students to reach the required standard for the Equal School-Leaving Examination (equivalent of British A-levels).

 A fully equipped computer laboratory with unlimited Internet access is provided.
 Students take obligatory lessons in English and have a choice of either German, Spanish or French for their second obligatory foreign language.
 As of their third grade, they may take up a third foreign language.
 In their language classes, they are divided into groups based on the level of their language skills.
 From the first grade until the end of their studies, a proportion of their English Studies classes are taught by a native English speaker.
 This is John Whalley from the UK who is a highly experienced English studies and TEFL teacher.

 In their third and fourth years, students can choose from a wide range of optional classes.
 This enables them to actively participate in the structuring of their individual study plans.
 Apart from the more conventional optional classes, courses of latin, music, realia of English speaking countries and essay writing, ecology, descriptive geometry, philosophy, economics, psychology, politology, public speaking, regional history, law and IT are available.

-A student is accepted to Jan Palach based on her/his performance in the entrance examination, which is conducted in the form of an interview.
+A student is accepted to Jan Palach based on her/his performance in the entrance examination, which is organized as the combination of the state exams (Czech language and Maths) and school exams conducted in the form of an interview.
 The interviewer seeks to gauge the applicants´ language skills in English and their level of general knowledge.
-The applicant may be asked some additional questions concerning mathematics and Czech.